vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 Also, a decorative small statuette can be used as long as it is porous or with holes.

-On AliExpress they also sell
+On AliExpress, they also sell
 <a href="https://s.click.aliexpress.com/e/_DDALbXD" target="_blank">
 Plastic DIY Cases (AliExpress)
 <a href="https://amzn.to/3G3EhVB#ad" target="_blank">(Amazon US)</a>